Citation Style Handbooks

 The Harvard Citation Style, also called the Harvard Referencing System or "Author-date Referencing"

 The "Harvard System" is something of a misnomer, as there is no official institutional connection.
-It's another name for the author/date citation system, the custom of using author and date in parentheses, e.g. (Robbins 1987) to refer readers to the full bibliographic citations in appended bibliograpies.
-Some Harvard faculty were among the first practioners in the late 19th century, and the name stuck, particularly in England and the Commonwealth countries.
+It's another name for the author/date citation system, the custom of using author and date in parentheses, e.g. (Robbins 1987) to refer readers to the full bibliographic citations in appended bibliographies.
+Some Harvard faculty were among the first practitioners in the late 19th century, and the name stuck, particularly in England and the Commonwealth countries.